risabsank/cse15l-lab-reports/LabReport1.md

 <img width="1149" alt="Screen Shot 2023-01-14 at 10 07 32 AM" src="https://user-images.githubusercontent.com/52465268/212488578-8912019b-ffb0-4f99-bc8c-514274c38dd0.png">

-1. It is important to identify the type of processing system of your commputer, so you can download accordingly.
+1. It is important to identify the type of processing system of your computer, so you can download accordingly.
 2. Once downloaded, follow all the steps the app ay have in the download process.
 3. Once done with the installation of the app, you can proceed to open the app for the upcoming steps.
 4. Your computer may already have VSCode on it, so it may not be necessary to download.